kennes913/sksh/src/content/posts/explore-the-logger.md

 pkg.baz [<NullHandler (NOTSET)>, <StreamHandler <stdout> (NOTSET)>]
 {{< /highlight >}}

 I mentioned I'd talk about the central logging configuration.
-There's plenty of documentation on this, but at a high level, this configuration builds relationships between logging formatters, handlers and behavior.
-Our configuration is loaded into each module's logger and when the logging hierarchy is built, `logging.root.manager` uses this configuration to instantiate`logging.Logger` objects with some of these settings.
+There's plenty of [documentation](https://docs.python.org/3/library/logging.config.html) on the `logging.config` object, but at a high level, this configuration ties logger objects to logging formatters and handlers.
+Our configuration is loaded into each module's logger:

-That's why the messages are formatted a specific way and are at a specific `INFO` log level.
-If we were to set the message level to `DEBUG`, you would see both `INFO` and `DEBUG` statements:

 {{< highlight python >}}
-Python 3.7.5 (default, Nov 13 2019, 22:50:53)
-Type 'copyright', 'credits' or 'license' for more information IPython 7.9.0 -- An enhanced Interactive Python.
-Type '?' for help.
-2020-07-16 16:13:45.854 | INFO | pkg.bar: This is an INFO statement.
-2020-07-16 16:13:45.854 | DEBUG | pkg.bar: This is a DEBUG statement.
-2020-07-16 16:13:45.854 | INFO | pkg.baz: This is an INFO statement.
-2020-07-16 16:13:45.854 | DEBUG | pkg.baz: This is a DEBUG statement.
-2020-07-16 16:13:45.854 | INFO | pkg.foo: This is an INFO statement.
-2020-07-16 16:13:45.854 | DEBUG | pkg.foo: This is a DEBUG statement.
-2020-07-16 16:13:45.854 | INFO | pkg.bar: This is an INFO statement.
-2020-07-16 16:13:45.854 | DEBUG | pkg.bar: This is a DEBUG statement.
-2020-07-16 16:13:45.854 | INFO | pkg.baz: This is an INFO statement.
-2020-07-16 16:13:45.854 | DEBUG | pkg.baz: This is a DEBUG statement.
+# pkg.foo, bar, baz
+logging.config.dictConfig(config.configuration.get("logging"))
 {{< /highlight >}}

-And for a little but of fun -- another way to do this, would be to directly modify the logger level itself via:
+And when the logging hierarchy is built, `logging.root.manager` uses this configuration to instantiate `logging.Logger` objects.
+This is how the formatter and log level are assigned to the loggers and this affects how the messages are displayed to the user.
+Modifying formatters, log levels and handlers controls how the messages will be displayed to the user.

+You can modify the log level and formatter in a few ways.
+First, directly in the configuration:

 {{< highlight python >}}
 ...
-logging.root.manager.loggerDict.get("pkg.foo").setLevel(logging.INFO)
-logging.root.manager.loggerDict.get("pkg.bar").setLevel(logging.INFO)
-logging.root.manager.loggerDict.get("pkg.baz").setLevel(logging.INFO)
+            "lib": {
+                "class": "logging.Formatter",
+                "datefmt": "%Y-%m-%d %H:%M:%S",
+                "format": "%(asctime)s.%(msecs)03d | %(levelname)s | %(name)s: %(message)s",
+            },
+        },
+...
+        },
+        "loggers": {
+            "pkg.foo": {"handlers": ["null"], "level": "INFO"},
+            "pkg.bar": {"handlers": ["null"], "level": "INFO"},
+            "pkg.baz": {"handlers": ["null"], "level": "INFO"}
+        },
 {{< /highlight >}}

-So in addtion to your on and off switch, you can browse channels (kinda) when you're module's logging is activated.
+Another way to do this would be to modify these things through the manager object:

+{{< highlight python >}}
+...
+# change log level
+logging.root.manager.loggerDict.get("pkg.foo").setLevel(logging.DEBUG)
+logging.root.manager.loggerDict.get("pkg.bar").setLevel(logging.DEBUG)
+logging.root.manager.loggerDict.get("pkg.baz").setLevel(logging.DEBUG)

+# change formatter
+for h in logging.root.manager.loggerDict.get("pkg.foo").handlers:
+    h.setFormatter(your_formatter)
+{{< /highlight >}}

+There are many other ways to do this.
+You'll have to explore which way works best for you.
+YMMV.

 Before ending the post, I want to talk briefly about how the messages arrive to your terminal.
 This happens through `logging.Handler` objects.
-In general, a `logging.Handler` object is responsible for taking a `LogRecord` object (the message), filtering and outputting it.
-As I mentioned earlier, I added a `logging.StreamHandler` object to each module logger and this handler is responsible for logging the messages to standard out.

-At a high level, when a logger `.log()`s a message, each of the handlers' `.handle()` method is called ([source code here](https://github.com/python/cpython/blob/master/Lib/logging/__init__.py#L1651-#L1679)) and eventually our `logging.StreamHandler` is called outputting the message into our terminal for that specific module.
+When a logger object logs a message, each handler attached to that log, calls a `.handle()` method ([source code here](https://github.com/python/cpython/blob/master/Lib/logging/__init__.py#L1651-#L1679)).
+In our case, the `logging.NullHandler` gets called followed by the newly added `logging.StreamHandler` which outputs the message to our terminal.
+You can add any number of handlers to your logger logging each message to wherever the `.handle` method sends those log messages.

-There's a lot more to the logging library that's beyond scope of this post, but in general, consider setting up fine-tuned logging controls for your applications and scripts through clever ways of activating and deactivating loggers.
+There's a lot more to the logging library than I've described here, but in general, consider setting up fine-tuned logging controls for your applications and scripts through clever ways of activating and deactivating loggers.